knek-little-projects/jumpcloud-notify/README.md

 Deploy
 ------

 It is wrapped in saltstack formula.
-You need to attach a config pillar, see example `pillar-example.yaml`.
+You need to setup a config pillar: see variable `config` at `init.sls` and a pillar example at `pillar-example.yaml`.

 Formula was written for Debian 9.